-The ONSIDE Peer Action Research project is steered and conducted by people with lived experience of disability and is coordinated by Dr. Emma O’Neill and Clare Bennett.
+The ONSIDE Peer Action Research project was steered and conducted by people with lived experience of disability and was coordinated by Dr. Emma O’Neill and Clare Bennett.

-Peer research is a type of research method in which people with lived experience of the issues being studied take part in directing and conducting the research.
+Peer research was a type of research method in which people with lived experience of the issues being studied took part in directing and conducting the research.

-Peer researchers bring the expertise of their own lived experiences.
-Their knowledge and inside understanding of the issues being studied enhances the quality of the research findings to ensure research outcomes are relevant and effective.
+Peer researchers brought the expertise of their own lived experiences.
+Their knowledge and inside understanding of the issues being studied enhanced the quality of the research findings to ensure research outcomes are relevant and effective.